beastgrim/WRService/README.md

 Each WROperation has priority property.
 There are three types of priority:
 WROperationPriorityDefault, WROperationPriorityBackground, WROperationPriorityExclusive.

-If you start an operation with Exclusive priority all task (except Exclusive) will be suspend.
+If you start an operation with Exclusive priority all task (except Exclusive) will be suspended.
-Suspended task will continued work after all exclusive tasks is finished.
+Suspended tasks will continue work after all exclusive tasks is finished.

 JSON encoding and decoding.
 --------------------------
-And if you want have the fastest way for creating class which will be decoded from JSON then use NSObject_WRJSON category for generating Objective-C class from JSON object.
+And if you want have the fastest way for creating class which will be decoded from JSON use NSObject_WRJSON category for generating Objective-C class from JSON object.
 Example:

     NSURL *url = [NSURL URLWithString:@"https://api.github.com/events"];
     NSURLRequest *req = [NSURLRequest requestWithURL:url];